 If you decide you don't want the Brinks system, you can cancel your contract and return the equipment for up to 90 days after the start of your contract without any termination fees.
 This is the second-longest return policy – ADT's is six months among the security systems we reviewed.

 After you sign up for Brinks Home Security's 24/7 monitoring services, the company gives you two options for installation: professional or self.
 If you choose to self-install your system, the company ships the pre-programmed equipment to your home and you follow some simple tutorials and place the devices where you need them.
 Although self-installed systems don't cost anything to install, they only have a two-year warranty.
 A one-time fee of $49 adds lifetime warranty coverage to self-installed systems.

 If you opt for professional installation, the company sends a technician to your home to set up equipment and show you how it works.
-This option comes with a lifetime warranty but requires either a $199 installation fee or add $10 to your monthly fees.
-If you want a professional installation, paying the $199 upfront is $161 cheaper than the monthly fee in the long run.
+This option comes with a lifetime warranty but requires either a $199 installation fee or a $10 addition to your monthly fees.
+If you want a professional installation, paying the $199 upfront is $161 cheaper than the monthly fee over the course of the three-year contract.

 For assistance with installation or other problems with your system, you can contact Brinks Home Security's customer support over email, live chat, phone and social media.
 The company's website also has a helpful support section and customer portal.